doyousketch2/advanced_minimap_settings/README.md

 - [x] better spacing
 - [x] GNU - AGPL

-Mostly done as an excercise to learn Minetest client-side mods.
+Mostly done as an excercise so I can learn Minetest client-side mods.